santisq/PSParallelPipeline/README.md

 `PSParallelPipeline` is a PowerShell module featuring the `Invoke-Parallel` cmdlet, designed to process pipeline input objects in parallel.
 It mirrors the capabilities of [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) from PowerShell 7.0+, bringing this functionality to Windows PowerShell 5.1, surpassing the constraints of [`Start-ThreadJob`](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4).

-PSParallelPipeline is a PowerShell Module that includes `Invoke-Parallel`, a cmdlet that allows for parallel processing of input objects, sharing similar capabilities as
-[`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) introduced in PowerShell v7.0.

 # Why Use This Module?

 Except for [`-AsJob`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.4#-asjob), `Invoke-Parallel` delivers the same capabilities as `ForEach-Object -Parallel` and adds support for [Common Parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters)—a feature missing from the built-in cmdlet.